escalate/multi-gitter-scripts/jobs/contributing/CONTRIBUTING.md

 - Add suitable test cases for any new functionality or changes.
 - Run tests locally before pushing changes.

+## Development Environment

+To set up your local development environment:

+1. Clone the repository.
+2. Check the [README.md](README.md) for setup details.

 ## Submitting Changes

 1. Fork the repository and create a new branch.